Wynncraft/WynncraftAPI/OVERVIEW.md

 ### Rate Limit
 We use IP based rate-limiting for each of our resources.
 It is different for Legacy and Version 2.
 {% sample lang="v2" %}
 Our rate-limit is dependent on each resource.
-View the Rate-Limit section of each resource documentation will give you further information.
+View the Rate-Limit section of each resource documentation for further information.

 {% sample lang="v1" %}
 Our rate-limit is 1200 requests per 20 minutes per IP.
 If significant usage of our API results in signficant performance defecit, the rate-limit may be lowered.